Frequently asked questions and useful links

 The important thing is whether your health condition, illness or disability, impacts on your ability to work safely with patients.
 In many cases, doctors with a disability or health condition can practise medicine safely.

 If, as a result of any health condition, illness or disability, you have answered yes to any of the statements above, you should tell us about it when you complete the declaration section of your application, relating to fitness to practise and health matters.

 Who else might I need to tell about my health condition?

 You have a duty to tell your employer about any health condition that may affect your ability to practise medicine.

 If you are in a Foundation Programme year one post or a locum appointment for training post, you’ll need to make sure that your foundation school or employer knows about your condition(s).
 They may need to make reasonable adjustments so you can work safely with patients.
 The national transfer of information process is the best way to tell your foundation school that you need reasonable adjustments.
-You can find out more about this process on the Medical Schools Council's website.

 If I have a health condition, will you refuse to register me?

 Having a health condition is not, in itself, a reason for us to refuse to grant a licence.
 What we’re looking at, is whether your health affects your fitness to practise.
 Even if your illness is serious, it doesn’t necessarily mean that you can’t practise safely.